 Material would be staged within the substation wall/fence during construction.
 All material, including circuit breakers, would be delivered by truck.
 Construction traffic would use Indian Wells, to Dillon Road, to Diablo Road and would be scheduled for off-peak traffic hours, to the extent possible.
-Concrete truck deliveries may need to be made during peak hours when footing work would be conducted.
+Concrete truck deliveries may need to be made during peak hours when footing work is being prepared.
+A traffic-control service would be used if needed.